Velocity dispersion of dark matter deficient ultra-diffuse galaxies: A case for modified gravity: Conclusion

-Several proposals are made for the Einstein's action of gravity by introducing terms such as vector, scalar, tensor field in addition to Ricci scalar.
-Astrophysical observations are often used as a testing probe for these models.
-The free parameters of the alternative gravity models are constrained from observations on different length scales. \\ In this regard, the discovery of UDGs such as DF2 and DF4 lacking DM paves the path to study such modified gravity models.
-The kinematics of these UDGs can be explained with normal stellar matter without invoking the need for DM.
-Hence, phenomenological study of the alternative gravity models are free from the DM properties.
-In this study, we have analyzed the line of sight VD for such galaxies for two alternative gravity models i.e, $f(R)$ gravity (a chosen $f(R)$ form and a general case) and RGGR gravity.\\ The free parameters of the gravity models have been estimated by the likelihood analysis.
+The free parameters of the gravity models have been estimated by the likelihood analysis.
 While, constraining the model parameters from both UDGs we treat certain parameters as a global one and find the fit from both the galaxies.
 The case of $f(R)$ gravity is studied from two perspective.
 The first model chooses a functional form $f(R)$ and adds a Yukawa like term to the Newtonian potential.
 The second choice takes an effective power law form for the $f(R)$ resulting in a radius dependent power term ($\propto r^{\beta}$) to the Newtonian potential.
 Studying both the DF2 and DF4 galaxies for the two $f(R)$ scenarios shows that the best fit VD curve lies within the $1\sigma$ region of the observation.
 Similarly, for the case of RGGR model a potential-dependent term is added to the Newtonian gravity.
 The free parameter of this model increases in a nearly linear manner with mass of the galaxy.
 Hence, the free parameter ($\bar{\nu}$) for the two UDGs having almost similar mass turns out to be similar.
 The optimized VD fitted with the free parameters also lies within the 1$\sigma$ range of observations.
-Thus, all the alternative gravity models in this discussion are found to be reasonable while explaining the VD data.\\ In summary, the observed luminous content within both the UDGs sufficient to understand the kinematics.
+Thus, all the alternative gravity models in this discussion are found to be reasonable while explaining the VD data.\\'

+In summary, the observed luminous content within both the UDGs sufficient to understand the kinematics.
 Thus, GR without DM is found to be consistent with the observed VD for the galaxies.
 However, when the UDGs are looked into the light of our chosen alternative gravity models, the observed VD are found to be consistent with our choices of the alternative gravity.
 The analysis suggests that these gravity models with the present observational data precision cannot be ruled out.\\